Moving From the UK to the Basque Country

 The Basque Country is part of Spain and a European Economic Area which means that all EU regulations apply to citizens coming from other EU countries.
 These regulations allow all EU citizens to start employment in the Basque Country as employed or self-employed.

 The only requirement is to have a valid ID card or passport for identity verification.
-Regardless of the employment status, employed, self-employed and students can live in the Basque Country without being residents.
+Regardless of the employment status, employed, self-employed, and students can live in the Basque Country without being residents.

 A residence card, however, is much preferable as it’s useful for all kinds of administrative purposes (opening a bank account, rental contracts and so on).